Plugins

 Plugin Configuration

-Understand city-level plugin enablement, project-level plugins config, and the role of setup and usage
+Understand project-level plugin enablement, plugins config, and the role of setup and usage

 Plugin Configuration